 My friend Jamie is sharing this SUPER smart way to store ground beef!
 I *love* this idea, and will be doing it in the future since we have a small freezer.
 Thanks so much for sharing Jamie!

 If you buy ground beef or ground turkey in bulk to save money – this is such a clever idea to store it!
 By using a rolling pin (or a wine glass – anything that can rotate will work!) and a ruler, you can store your ground beef in awesome little freezer packs.

-The flat little bricks make it easy to thaw and cook whenever you need it – and help you avoid wasting meat by forgetting it.
+The flat little bricks make it fast and easy to thaw and cook whenever you need it – and help you avoid wasting meat by forgetting it.
 (Has that ever happened to you?
 I know it has to me!)

 Here's how to store beef in your freezer:

 You're going to want to start with any ground meat (turkey, beef, chicken, venison, even plant based!), and then grab a rolling pin and a gallon freezer bag.
 Also, these $10 Freezer Bag Stands are super handy when working with messy foods and meats – they're so worth it!

 💡TIP: If you don't have a rolling pin, but maybe have a wine bottle in the house, that would work too.
 Really anything that can roll something flat will do just fine.

 Take the ground beef out of the store packaging and place the raw ground beef in the bottom of the bag and lie it down flat, leaving the zipper portion of the baggie open.

 Using your rolling pin, flatten the meat and spread it out in the plastic bag evenly.